naksyn/Pyramid/README.md

  2. **base-secretsdump.py** script will in-memory import and execute [Impacket](https://github.com/SecureAuthCorp/impacket) secretsdump.
  3. **base-BOF-lsass.py** script is using a stripped version of nanodump to dump lsass from python.exe.
 This is achieved in-memory injecting shellcode output obtained from bof2shellcode and COFFloader.
 To make complex BOFs work with this technique, they should first be adapted for Python execution.
  4. **base-tunnel-inj.py** script import and executes paramiko on a new Thread to create an SSH local port forward to a remote SSH server.
 Afterward a shellcode can be locally injected in python.exe.
- 5. **base DonPAPI.py** script will in-memory import and execute [DonPAPI](https://github.com/login-securite/DonPAPI).
+ 5. **base-DonPAPI.py** script will in-memory import and execute [DonPAPI](https://github.com/login-securite/DonPAPI).
 Results and credentials extracted are saved on disk in the Python Embeddable Package Directory.
+ 6. **base-LaZagne.py** script will in-memory import and execute [LaZagne](https://github.com/AlessandroZ/LaZagne)

 ### Usage